Asad-Sa02/Prototype-1/README.md

-# Prototype-1
+# Prjoects
-Voice assistant that can work offline
+This is a web assistant which performs various task.